 To achieve the former, preparation is key.
-And whether your garden is large or small, we're here to help you on your way.
-So read on to discover our spring lawn care tips, from how to use your best lawn mower to advice on over-seeding, and more.
+And whether your garden is large or small, we're here to help you on your way and give your grass the best head start in time for summer.

 1. Give it a rake (but gently)

 The turbulent weather of winter can cause leaves, twigs, and all other kinds of debris to fall onto your lawn.
 So, to kickstart its spruce-up, grab your best garden rake and clear it all up, so you're just left with the grass.

 Then, you might want to think about scarification.
 This is the process of working through the lawn to remove organic matter that can undermine its health.